moribvndvs/ng-idle/README.md

 ng-idle
 =======

-Services and directives for responding to idle users
+This module is used to detect and respond to idle users in your AngularJS application.

+**More coming soon**